oguzhantasimaz/Go-Concurrency-Examples-In-Detail/README.md

 ### OR's Notes
 I strongly recommend you to research Communicating Sequential Processes (CSP).
 This is the theoretical basis of Go's concurrency model.
 I have added a link to the book below.
 You can also find a lot of resources on the internet.\

 Even though defer is not a concurrency feature, I added a DeferWorkLogic folder to show you how defer works.
-I think it is a good idea to know how defer works before you start learning concurrency in Go.
+I think it is a good idea to know how defer works before you start learning concurrency in Go.\

+I also recommend checking out the VisualizeConcurrencyWithSVG folder.
+It is a good way to visualize concurrency in Go.
+For you to understand how it works, I added a README.md file to the folder.
+You can find more information there.

 ## Resources
 - [Mastering Concurrency in Go](https://www.packtpub.com/product/mastering-concurrency-in-go/9781783983483) by Nathan Kozyra